 TEACHING

-At its best, teaching is a collaborative endeavor between students and the instructor.
-My courses emphasize active learning, in which students practice history through critical reading and writing exercises, in-class discussion and debate, and presentation of research projects.
-I want my students to leave my classes with the academic skills necessary for their vocational pursuits, but I also strive to develop their creative potential and instill in them a respect for contexts not their own.
+At its best, teaching is a collaborative endeavor.
+My courses emphasize active learning, in which students practice history through critical reading, writing, in-class discussion, and debate.
+I want my students to leave my classes with the academic skills necessary for their vocational pursuits, but I also strive to develop their creative potential and instill in them a respect for historical contexts not their own.

-I regularly teach survey courses in early American history and upper-level courses on colonial America to 1790, the American Revolution, Atlantic World history, a historical methods course for majors, and electives on peace and violence and religious toleration.
+I regularly teach survey courses in early American history and upper-level courses on early America, the American Revolution, Atlantic World history, a historical methods course for majors, and electives on peace and violence and religious toleration.

 The American Revolution

-This course examines the American Revolution from three intersecting vantage points – as an Atlantic and continental “event;” as a struggle in which African-Americans, Indians, women, urban laborers, and backcountry farmers demanded greater participation in the body politic; and as a conflict that originated – and thus was shaped by – European colonization in North America.
-We will also consider how the Revolution tested notions of freedom and unfreedom and created a new and uncertain “American” identity that was increasingly grounded in racialized and gendered terms.
+This course examines the American Revolution from three vantage points — as an Atlantic and continental “event;” as a struggle in which African-Americans, Indians, women, urban laborers, and backcountry farmers demanded greater participation in the body politic; and as a conflict shaped by empire and colonization in North America.
+We will also consider how the Revolution tested notions of freedom and unfreedom and created a new and uncertain “American” identity.
 Although the American Revolution may look inevitable in hindsight, this course argues that the creation of the United States was historically contingent– that is, the Revolution was not inevitable, or it could have taken different turns with radically different outcomes.

 American History to 1865